emrahcom/emrah-jessie/README.md

 ej-email
 --------

-Install a ready-to-run email system.
+Install a ready-to-use email system.
 Main components are:
 - Exim4 with a MariaDB backend as SMTP server
 - Dovecot as IMAP/POP3 server
 - Roundcube as a webmail application